netglade/.github/profile/README.md

-# Hello there, we are NetGlade 🚀
+# Hello there, we are netglade 🚀

 <a href="https://netglade.com/en">
   <picture >